-My work as a production designer totally influences my approach to my work.
+My work as a production designer on Films totally influences my approach to my work.
 I build stories from the outside in; personal stories, that reflect a universal script.
 The script is followed by several “sets or paintings” that tell the story.
-Each painting explores a set theme until I feel I’ve expressed the story as fully as I can.
-A key part of the artwork is the frame of the painting that becomes a visual and sometimes verbal extension of the storytelling.
-I start with my script that plays out in a series of paintings that cover a real-time narrative that is also timeless.
+Each painting explores a set theme , until I feel I’ve expressed the story as fully as I can.
+A key part of my Portraits are the frames that becomes a visual and sometimes verbal extension of the storytelling.
+THE portraits are traditionally rendered fused together with whimsy and a overall sense of being unique.

-My artworks use perspective, computer compositing and skill-based production design techniques like draftsmanship, drawing, and painting learned in the European tradition of apprenticeship training when I started in the film industry.
+Along with my portraits my artworks use perspective, computer compositing and skill-based production design techniques like draftsmanship, drawing, and painting learned in the European tradition of apprenticeship training when I started in the film industry.
 The work begins with freehand drawing that utilizes several techniques.
-The cut outs in the work derive from the use of perspective I used in films like Indiana Jones, Labyrinth and Roger Rabbit.
+The cut outs in the work derive from the use of perspective I used in films like Princess Bride Indiana Jones, Labyrinth and Roger Rabbit.
 The colors used in the artworks are purposefully muted to telegraph America’s iconic images and place rooted in the past.
 Influences from past entertainment venues, such as the Circus and Fairgrounds, are present along with my love for Americana.
 The layering effects in each work tell the deeper story beyond the iconic recognition.
 The curtain opens and the stage is set.

 As a film production designer I see the big picture story or theme of a project and then break it down into its parts—in film it is sets with walls; in my art it is paintings within frames.
 They say every good film starts with a good script.
-In my artwork, my primary source material is the background of history and the contribution it makes to the times we live in today.
+In my artwork, my primary source material is the subject matter and the contribution either as a person or as a subject matter it makes to the times we live in today.
 As a European,I am steeped in history, and I bring that to my work to play out today in a very American way.